Select Page

 Share those numbers with your CFO when you talk about renewing your RESO membership or attending our next conference.

-More savings with the RESO Web API
+More Savings with the RESO Web API

 As enormous the cost savings were with RESO Data Dictionary standardization for Homes.com, the RESO Web API implementation numbers are even more stunning.

 The ease of using the RESO Web API helped Homes.com simplify the data ingestion and distribution process even further.
-Homes.com development team used to have an implementation time of 24 hours on RETS, but it only took 2 hours with the RESO Web API. for the first listing source.
+The Homes.com development team used to have an implementation time of 24 hours on RETS, but it only took 2 hours with the RESO Web API for the first listing source.
 The second listing source took just two hours and only $300.

 Again, using the equation we used to measure deploying feeds across 700 markets, the cost for the RESO Web API reduced the cost by more than 90% to map the entire country.